Randy Arozarena Preview, Player Props: Rays vs. Angels

-The Tampa Bay Rays, including Randy Arozarena (hitting .300 in his past 10 games, with three doubles, four walks and four RBI), battle starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Friday at 9:38 PM ET.
+The Tampa Bay Rays and Randy Arozarena, who went 1-for-3 last time in action, take on Chase Silseth and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 4:07 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5 with a double) against the Giants.
+In his most recent game he had a one-hit performance (1-for-3) against the Angels.

 Randy Arozarena Game Info & Props vs. the Angels